 24 Best Things To Do in Lucca, Italy

 Now that we have covered the basics, it’s time to answer that burning question, What is there to do in Lucca, Italy?
-Well, our list of fun things to do in Lucca covers all the best!
+Well, our list covers all the best places and few secrets spots!

-Save, Pin or Bookmark this Lucca Travel Guide to plan your trip to Italy!
+Save, Pin or Bookmark this Lucca Travel Guide for your vacation to Italy!

 #1 Take in the View from the Lucca Walls